Change these 5 habits to move your finances forward in the New Year

 “I feel like one of the biggest gaps for people who save without a financial plan is that their investments don’t align with their goals,” states Shannon.
-“That’s where investors can benefit from working with a Certified Financial Planner Professional or advisor.
-In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a CFP has the capability to view your investment goals objectively.
+“That’s where investors can benefit from working with a financial specialist.
+In addition to providing you with strategic advice that factors in both your risk tolerance and investment timeline, a financial specialist has the capability to view your investment goals objectively.
 That will ensure investment decisions are made from a practical, versus an emotional point of view—which is something investors will really appreciate during times of extreme market fluctuation.”

 #4: Paying unnecessary fees and for unused services / memberships.

 A study from the Canadian Banker’s Association has discovered that 48% of Canadians pay an average of $15 a month in banking fees, while 65% of Canadians are paying for monthly gym memberships they are rarely using.
 That’s just the tip of the iceberg when it comes to the money being wasted on various fees and under-used (and unused) monthly services and memberships.